-In every city we visit, we give the public transit a shot. we want to support the communities we visit, travel in an environmentally-friendly way, and to us, it is interesting to see the real people of a city and the streets from their perspective, through the lens of a bus or train window.
+In every city we visit, we give public transit a shot.
+We want to support the communities we visit, travel in an environmentally friendly way, and to us, it is interesting to see the real people of a city and the streets from their perspective, through the lens of a bus or train window.
 However, our worst experience with public transportation has been in Miami—the system is apathetic and undependable.
 For the life of me, we cannot figure out why public transportation in Florida is such a mess.
 In 2017, 116.5 million tourists visited Florida, and most of them visited Orlando and Miami.
-In each city, the public transportation is cumbersome.
+In each city, public transportation is cumbersome.

 Anyway, there are two rails that the Metro-Dade Transit Agency operates, and the two lines run jointly.
 One line, Metrorail covers 25 miles spread across 23 stations between the southern suburbs and downtown Miami.
 The locals, sadly, call it “MetroFAIL” because they don’t find it to be very useful, but at $2.25 a ride during its operating hours of 5 a.m. to midnight, you can save a ton of dough.
 If you stay in Coral Gables or Coconut Grove, you can take a bike or car to a nearby train station and ride the rail into downtown.

 The second line, Metromover, is a 4.5-mile elevated rail line that circles downtown and connects with Metrorail at the Government Center stop.
 Whether or not you like public transportation, the two lines at least provide an interesting view because the train glides on a suspended rail above the streets of the city, allowing you to see angles of Miami that cannot be seen from ground level.